Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

    * - **DOWNLOAD**
      - Description
-   * - ilm
+   * - sram
-     - | Program will be download into ilm/ram and
+     - | Program will be download into sram and
-       | run directly in ilm/ram, program will lost when poweroff
+       | run directly in sram, program will lost when poweroff
    * - flashxip
      - Program will to be download into flash and run directly in flash